tuberry/user-theme-x/README.md

 # user-theme-x

-Customizable user-theme with user stylesheet and night themes auto-switch support.
+Customizable user-theme with user stylesheet and night themes auto-switch based on the Night Light.
 > Do not go gentle into that Dark side. <br>
 [![license]](/LICENSE)
 </br>